Z-eq/cisco-ccna-examtest/README.md

         ├── wrong.json      # Saved incorrect questions (Managed by app.py, excluded from repo)
         └── highscores.json # Saved highscores (Managed by app.py, excluded from repo)

+If you need help or have any questions mail me at : zeq.alidemaj @ gmail com

     📄 Licensing